jaredpalmer/formik/docs/guides/arrays.md

 custom_edit_url: https://github.com/jaredpalmer/formik/edit/master/docs/guides/arrays.md
 ---

 Formik has support for nested objects and arrays out of the box.
-These 2 subjects are somewhat related because they both leverage the same syntax.
+These 3 subjects are somewhat related because they leverage the same syntax.

 ## Nested Objects